jhost94/RabbitBot/README.md

 These new commands have all base options, similar to "Game" and a few more.
 Fixed some bugs.

+0.6.1
+Most boss commands fixed.

+0.7.0
+Added stage commands, similar boss commands.
+Fixed Game integrity issues.
+Some bugs with stage commands, changing into a stage with no current boss duplicates the stages on screen.
+Transition when removing Boss on screen is sloppy.

+0.7.1
+Fixed stage duplicating when appearing on screen with no bosses.
+Smoother transitions.

 # Commands
 !rb commands - WIP